whyboris/utilitarianism.net/content/en/02-types-of-utilitarianism.md

 The oldest and most prominent utilitarian theory is _classical utilitarianism_, which can be defined as follows:

-> **Classical utilitarianism is the view that one ought always to promote the sum total of happiness over suffering.**
+> **Classical utilitarianism is the view that one ought always to promote the sum total of happiness minus suffering.**

 Classical utilitarianism can be distinguished from the wider utilitarian family of views because it accepts two additional elements: first, _[hedonism](/theories-of-wellbeing#hedonism)_, the view that well-being consists only of conscious experiences; and second, the _[total view](/population-ethics#the-total-view)_ of population ethics, on which one outcome is better than another if and only if it contains a greater sum total of well-being, where well-being can be increased either by making existing people better off or by creating new people with good lives.